 |Concessional||All ages||$27,500 each financial year*|

-* From 2019/20 carry-forward rules allow you to access unused concessional cap amounts from previous years in order to make extra concessional contributions without having to pay extra tax.
+* From 2021/22, carry-forward rules allow you to access unused concessional contributions cap amounts from previous years to make extra concessional contributions without having to pay extra tax.
 For further information, please visit the Australian Taxation Office (ATO) website.

-** If you are 65 years old (or younger) at any time in a financial year, you may be able to make non-concessional contributions of up to three times the annual non-concessional contributions cap in a single year.
+** If you are 67 years old (or younger) at any time in a financial year, you may be able to make non-concessional contributions of up to three times the annual non-concessional contributions cap in a single year.
 This is known as the bring-forward arrangement.
-Visit the ATO website for further information including eligibility criteria.
+Visit the ATO website for further information, including eligibility criteria.

 Are you eligible to make super contributions?

-If you’re under 67 years old, you are generally able to make all types of contributions with the exception of downsizer contributions (these can only be made if you are 65 years or older and meet certain eligibility criteria).
+If you’re under 67 years old, you are generally able to make all types of contributions, with the exception of downsizer contributions (these can only be made if you are 65 years or older during 2021/22 year, and meet certain eligibility criteria).

-If you’re 67 years or older, you will need to satisfy the work test or work test exemption in each financial year in order for your fund to accept certain types of contributions.
+If you’re 67 years or older during the 2021/22 year, you will need to satisfy the work test or work test exemption each financial year, for your super fund to accept certain types of contributions.

 To meet the work test, you must be gainfully employed for at least 40 hours during a consecutive 30-day period in the financial year in which the contributions are made.
 More information is available on the ATO website.